bartvanerp/SPSsite/content/courses/5cta0/5cta0_part1.md

 +++

 Compared to <i>deterministic</i> signals, which can be described univocally by a mathematical formula or a well-defined rule, <i>stochastic</i> signals cannot be predicted with certainty at any given time.
 The uncertainty may come from several different sources; it may be due to measurement noise, interference  or artefacts; or sometimes a mathematical description may exist but it is so complex that is not practically useful.
 Although the difference between deterministic and stochastic signal may be subtle at times, due to measurement or numeric noise, almost any real-world or synthetic signal can be actually considered a random signal.
-The question may then arise: how do we processes such signals?
+The question may then arise: how do we process such signals?
 This part of the course provides the basic tools necessary to answer this question.

 The topics covered in this part are: